oskarhenriksson/generic-geometry-of-steady-state-varieties/README.md

 The repository contains the following files:
 * A Julia file `julia/functions.jl` that contains functions for testing whether a network admits positive nondegenerate steady states when modeled with (generalized) mass action kinetics.
 * An analogous Maple file maple/functions.mpl.
+* Two notebooks with examples:
+  - `IDH.ipynb` for the isocitrate dehydrogenase network in (Example 4.1 in the paper).
-* Two notebooks with examples (one for the Shinar-Feinberg network, and one for network `BIOMD0000000167` from BioModels/ODEbase.
+  - `167.ipynb` for the network `BIOMD0000000167` from BioModels/ODEbase (Example 4.10 in the paper).
 * A directory `results` that contains the following files:
     -  `investigated_models.csv` with all networks in [ODEbase](https://www.odebase.org/) (as of November 2, 2023) with at least one reaction.
     -  `nondegenerate_networks.csv` with all networks from `investigated_models.csv` that admit a positive nondegenerate steady state.